ozgunyilmaz/ContextOntology/README.md

 ## References ##
 [1]	T. R. Gruber, "A translation approach to portable ontology specifications," Knowledge Acquisition, vol. 5, pp. 199-220, 1993.

 [2]	M. D. Rodriguez, R. F. Navarro, J. Favela, and J. Hoey, "An Ontological Representation Model to Tailor Ambient Assisted Interventions for Wandering," in AAAI Fall Symposium: Artificial Intelligence for Gerontechnology.

 [3]	S. C. for Biomedical Informatics Research, "Protégé," ed, 2017.

 [4]	T. Gu, X. H. Wang, H. K. Pung, and D. Q. Zhang, "An Ontology-based Context Model in Intelligent Environments," in Proceedings of Communication Networks and Distributed Systems Modeling and Simulation Conference, pp. 270-275.

 [5]	R. Hervás, J. Bravo, and J. Fontecha, "A Context Model based on Ontological Languages: a Proposal for Information Visualization," Journal of Universal Computer Science, vol. 16, pp. 1539-1555, 2010.

-[6]	E. C. J. Kim, "An Ontology-Based Context Model in a Smart Home," [6]	E. C. J. Kim, "An Ontology-Based Context Model in a Smart Home," M. L. Gavrilova, Gervasi Osvaldo, Kumar Vipin, Tan C. J. Kenneth, Taniar David, Laganá Antonio, Mun Youngsong, Choo Hyunseung, Ed., ed: Springer Berlin Heidelberg, 2006, pp. 11-20.
+[6]	E. C. J. Kim, "An Ontology-Based Context Model in a Smart Home," M. L. Gavrilova, Gervasi Osvaldo, Kumar Vipin, Tan C. J. Kenneth, Taniar David, Laganá Antonio, Mun Youngsong, Choo Hyunseung, Ed., ed: Springer Berlin Heidelberg, 2006, pp. 11-20.

 [7]	M. Mitchell, C. Meyers, A. I. A. Wang, and G. Tyson, "ContextProvider: Context awareness for medical monitoring applications," in 2011 Annual International Conference of the IEEE Engineering in Medicine and Biology Society, pp. 5244-5247.

 [8]	X. H. Wang, D. Q. Zhang, T. Gu, and H. K. Pung, "Ontology based context modeling and reasoning using OWL," in Proceedings of the Second IEEE Annual Conference on Pervasive Computing and Communications Workshops, pp. 18-22.

 [9]	A. K. Dey, "Understanding and Using Context," Personal and Ubiquitous Computing, vol. 5, pp. 4-7, 2001.